snowdj/bradonomics.github.io/_posts/2016-05-12-linux-config.md

 og-image: linux-adventures.jpg
 ---

 What follows is mostly for me.
-Every couple of years when I buy a new computer and have to reload my operating system I want an easy way to remember what to install and how I had it configured.
+Every couple of years when I buy a new computer and have to reload my operating system.
+I want an easy way to remember what to install and how I had it configured.
 There's little explanation as to _why_ I use the software or configuration settings below, it's just what I like.

 **A quick aside:**